 Recording works best when playing a single note.
 Hold the note for the duration of the recording, either via the keyboard, the sustain pedal, or the HOLD button.
-If you release the note, or if the note's Amp Envelope reaches zero, recording will stop.
+If you release the note, recording will stop.

 Once you play a note, the display changes to show the recording screen.
 The Loop graphic shows the current position in the loop.